nrwl/nx/docs/angular/guides/configuration.md

 - Changing `globalFile` only affects `myapp`.
 - Changing any CSS file inside the `styles` directory only affects `myapp`.

-You can also add dependencies between projects in `workspace.json`.
+You can also add dependencies between projects in [project configuration](#project-json).
 For instance, the example below defines a dependency from `myapp-e2e` to `myapp`, such that every time `myapp` is affected, `myapp-e2e` is affected as well.

 ```jsonc
 {